ldynia/archcolider/3.ViewsAndPerspectives/infrastructure/InfrastructureAndNetworking.md

 ### Removing new service areas
 **The trade-off:** Costs decrease due to infrastructure removal which in turn may affect operations speed negatively.
-Terminating a serive area that has no other areas that could benefit from having _edge locations_ or _regions_ close to them should lead you to consider terminating them.
+Terminating a service area that has no other areas that could benefit from having _edge locations_ or _regions_ close to them should lead you to consider terminating them.

 > **Important:** At first glance it may seem very natural to add a new _region_ or _edge location_ when adding a new service area.
 However, consider that you should only take this course of action when operations slow down in such a way that it has a major negative impact on the customer or other stakeholder.
 The customer or other stakeholders should represent the monetary value of the cost of the extra infrastructure and other OPEX.